doidbb/daze/README.md

 Daze
 ====

-A module for awesome that handles cleaner tiling.
+A module for awesome that handles cleaner tiling and a main focus window.

 Installation
 =============